-B. Listing of Typical Fire and Workplace Hazards
+B. Typical Fire and Workplace Hazards

-Call the Department of Environmental Health & Safety, 520-4575, with specific fire/safety questions.
+Call Environmental Health & Safety, 520-4575, with specific fire/safety questions.

 - 1. Electrical circuits, wiring and extension cords worn and frayed. - 2.
 Electrical Appliances, such as, coffee pots, microwaves and portable heaters left unattended or on at the end of the day. - 3.
 Flammable Solvents, such as, gasoline, paint thinner or degreaser, in amounts greater than maintenance quantities. - 4.
 Flammables & Combustible liquids not stored in a designated area or storage cabinet.
 (Refer to laboratory safety standards.)